-(a) In my view as the appointed EAP, the information contained in this BAR and the documentation attached hereto is sufficient to make a decision in respect of the listed activity(ies) applied for.

-(b) If the documentation attached hereto is sufficient to make a decision, please indicate below whether, in your opinion, the listed activity(ies) should or should not be authorised: Listed activity(ies) should be authorised: YES NO Provide reasons for your opinion The proposed activity should be authorised for the following reasons: The proposed communication mast, allows for multiple service providers to attach and house their

-The proposed communication mast, allows for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area.

-- The benefits of telecommunications services in modern society are potentially limitless.
-The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage. - The social benefits are considered to greatly outweigh any potential negative environmental impacts from the activity.
-The activity would create a more efficient telecommunications service, considered as essential to the business and private sector. - The construction of the telecommunications mast is considered as part of the essential services for the greater community.
-The data capabilities provided by the proposed mast are important in business, education and for the public, and has thus become paramount for social and economic development. - The impact on the visual character of the area is expected to be low but acceptable. - The proposed site is not located within a degraded ESA and the channelled valley bottom wetland is considered transformed.
-The site contains no indigenous natural vegetation. - The proposed site is not located within a Critical Biodiversity Area ("CBA") and no populations of threatened plant or animal species were observed on site.
-No cultural or historical aspects were identified on the site. - No cultural or historical aspects were identified on the site. - The proposed communications mast is not expected to produce any noise or odours during the operational phase. - Some noise can be expected during the construction phase, but this will be temporary and expected to be negligible.

-Considering all the information, it is not envisaged that this proposed development will have a negative impact on the environment.

-It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this BAR.

-(c) Provide a description of any aspects that were conditional to the findings of the assessment by the EAP and Specialists which are to be included as conditions of authorisation.

-The mitigation measures as contained in the Basic Assessment Report ("BAR") and EMPr must be implemented to mitigate any potential negative environmental impacts.
+(a) In my view as the appointed EAP, the information contained in this BAR and the documentation attached hereto is sufficient to make a decision in respect of the listed activity(ies) applied for. --- listed a ctivity (ies) should be authorised: YES NC reasons for your opinion The pro pposed activity should be authorised for the following reasons: • The proposed communication mast, allows for multiple service providers to attach and house tequipment on the mast, decreasing the need for additional communications masts to be erected the area. • The benefits of telecommunications services in modern society are potentially limitless.
+The proportion activity will increase the coverage of these telecommunications services, including providing a norteliable and wider coverage. • The social benefits are considered to greatly outweigh any potential negative environmental imp from the activity.
+The activity would create a more efficient telecommunications service, consider as essential to the business and private sector. • The construction of the telecommunications mast is considered as part of the essential services the greater community.
+The data capabilities provided by the proposed mast are important business, education and for the public, and has thus become paramount for social and econo development. nt i ٠ The impact on the visual character of the area is expected to be low but acceptable. • The proposed site is not located within a ESA and more than 32m away from the non-perennial r drainage line on the site.
+There are no significant biodiversity features present on site and the contains no indigenous natural vegetation. • The proposed site is not located within a Critical Biodiversity Area ("CBA") and no population threatened plant or animal species were observed on site.
+No cultural or historical aspects v identified on the site. ٠ No cultural or historical aspects were identified on the site. • The proposed communications mast is not expected to produce any noise or odours during operational phase. th • Some noise can be expected during the construction phase, but this will be temporary and expeto be negligible. cte • Construction of a MONOPLE mast, keeping the height at 30m and not higher. ering all the information, it is not envisaged that this proposed development will have a negative im environment. pa erefore recommended that this application be authorised with the necessary conditions val as described throughout this BAR. s c vide a description of any aspects that were conditional to the findings of the assessment by the EAP and Speci ch are to be included as conditions of authorisation. ialis The mi tigation measures as contained in the Basic Assessment Report ("BAR") and EMPr must be ented to mitigate any potential negative environmental impacts.